Guide

 • Details of the owners, business structure, and directors if you have them

-You may need to apply for an EIN (employer identification number) from the IRS so that you can report and pay various taxes.
-This can be done online or via mail.
+You may need to apply for an employer identification number (EIN) from the Internal Revenue Service (IRS) to report and pay taxes.
+You can apply online or by mail.

 6. Choose a process agent

-You’ll need a process agent for each state that you operate in.
-This is a FMCSA legal requirement.
-The process agent acts as a representative for your business when there is a legal issue and court papers are served.
+You need a process agent in each state where you operate.
+This is a Federal Motor Carrier Safety Administration (FMCSA) legal requirement.
+The process agent represents your business if you receive legal documents.

 7. Set up a business bank account

-Choose a bank to establish a business bank account.
-Separate your personal and business finances to help establish credibility and professionalism.
-It will also help you to track your business income and expenses, as well as prepare your taxes.
-If your bank connects to online accounting software like Xero, you can get automatic feeds of bank transactions into your accounts.
+Choose a bank and open a business bank account.
+Keeping your personal and business finances separate helps you track income, expenses, and prepare your taxes.
+If your bank connects to Xero online accounting software, you can get automatic bank feeds.

 When you open a business bank account, your bank will require your EIN (or SSN) and the legal documents as proof of business registration.
-Bank services vary, but most businesses need a business credit card and checking account.
-Online mobile platforms can also be useful, especially if a bank branch is not located nearby.
+Most businesses need a business credit card and checking account.
+Online banking is helpful if you don’t have a branch nearby.

 8. Get insurance

-• Primary liability insurance: You’ll need a minimum of $750,000 coverage for damage or injury causes, and some brokers will require $1 million.
+• Primary liability insurance: at least $750,000 coverage for damage or injury (many brokers require $1 million)

-• Physical damage insurance: This covers damage to your truck in no-fault accidents.
+• Physical damage insurance: Protects your truck from accident damage

 9. Arrange startup financing